 Why Do Fish Have Scales and The Importance of Fish Scales

-If you have ever been to a fish market or caught your own fish, you will already know that most fish have scales, you know, those plastic flakes that cover their body that tend to make a mess and are so difficult to remove.
+If you have ever been to a fish market or caught your fish, you will already know that most fish have scales, you know, those plastic flakes that cover their body that tend to make a mess and are so difficult to remove.
 Why Do Fish Have Scales?

 Fish scales act like armor protecting fish from scrapes on rocks & branches protecting the fish from injury, & shielding fish from predators.
 Scales provide defense against parasites.
 They make fish more aerodynamic & help them move through the water faster up, down, or sideways without changing speed.